 - In the Create Custom Cluster Endpoint dialog box, set the following parameters.

-Parameter Description Read/write Mode The read/write mode of the endpoint to be created.
-You can set this parameter to Read Only or Read and Write (Automatic Read-write Splitting).Note You can change the read/write mode after you create the custom cluster endpoint.
-After you change the read/write mode, the existing connections are closed.
-Make sure that your application can automatically reconnect to the PolarDB for PostgreSQL cluster.
-Reader Nodes The nodes that you associate with the cluster endpoint to process read requests.
-You can select the primary node and read-only nodes in the Unselected Nodes section on the left side of the dialog box.Note
+Parameter Description Read/write Mode The read/write mode of the custom cluster endpoint.
+Available modes are Read Only and Read and Write (Automatic Read-write Splitting).Note You can change the read/write mode after you create the custom cluster endpoint.
+After you change the read/write mode, existing connections are closed.
+Make sure that your application can automatically reconnect to the cluster.
+Reader Nodes The nodes that you want to associate with the cluster endpoint to process read requests.
+You can select the nodes on the left side.
+Available nodes are the primary node and all the read-only nodes.Note

-- If the read/write mode is set to Read and Write (Automatic Read-write Splitting), you must select at least two nodes.
-The selected nodes must include the primary node.
+- If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), you must select at least two nodes, including the primary node.

-- If the read/write mode is set to Read Only, you can select one or more nodes.
-You can also create single-node endpoints based on your business requirements.
+- If you set Read/write Mode to Read Only, you can create single-node endpoints.
 For more information, see FAQ.

 Automatically Associate New Nodes Specifies whether a new node is automatically associated with the cluster endpoint.
 Load Balancing Policy The policy for scheduling read requests among multiple read-only nodes if read/write splitting is enabled.
 The default value is Load-based Automatic Scheduling and cannot be changed.
 Consistency Level

-- If the read/write mode is set to Read and Write (Automatic Read-write Splitting), the consistency level options are Eventual Consistency and Session Consistency (Recommended).
+- If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), available consistency levels are Eventual Consistency and Session Consistency (Recommended).
 For more information, see Consistency levels.

-- If the read/write mode is set to Read Only, the default consistency level is Eventual Consistency and cannot be changed.
+- If you set Read/write Mode to Read Only, the default consistency level is Eventual Consistency and cannot be changed.

-Offload Reads from Primary Node After this feature is enabled, SQL query statements are sent only to read-only nodes.
-This reduces the loads on the primary node and ensures the stability of the primary node.Note You can configure this feature only after you set the read/write mode to Read and Write (Automatic Read-write Splitting).
+Offload Reads from Primary Node After this feature is enabled, SQL statements are sent to only read-only nodes.
+This reduces the load on the primary node and ensures the stability of the primary node.Note You can configure this feature only after you set Read/write Mode to Read and Write (Automatic Read-write Splitting).
 Transaction Splitting Specifies whether to enable the transaction splitting feature.
-For more information, see Configure transaction splitting.Note You can configure this feature only after you set the read/write mode to Read and Write (Automatic Read-write Splitting).
+For more information, see Configure transaction splitting.Note You can configure this feature only after you set Read/write Mode to Read and Write (Automatic Read-write Splitting).

 - Click OK.

 - How do I create a single-node endpoint?

-You can create a single-node endpoint only if the read/write mode is set to Read Only and the cluster has at least three nodes.
-When you create a single-node endpoint, you can select only read-only nodes as reader nodes.
-The reader nodes are the backend nodes that handle read requests.
-For more information, see Procedure.Warning However, if you create a single-node endpoint for a read-only node and the read-only node becomes faulty, the single-node endpoint may be unavailable for up to 1 hour.
+You can create a single-node endpoint only if the read/write mode of the cluster endpoint is set to Read Only and the cluster has at least three nodes.
+The reader nodes of the single-node endpoint can be only read-only nodes.
+For the detailed procedure, see Procedure.Warning If you create a single-node endpoint for a read-only node and the read-only node becomes faulty, the single-node endpoint may be unavailable for up to 1 hour.
 We recommend that you do not create single-node endpoints in the production environment.

-- Question: What is the maximum number of single-node endpoints that I can create for
+- What is the maximum number of single-node endpoints that I can create for a cluster?

-- Question: If a single-node endpoint is created for a read-only node, can the read-only
+- If a single-node endpoint is created for a read-only node, can the read-only node

-function as the new primary node during a failover in case of a system exception?
+function as the new primary node during a failover in the event of a system exception?

 No, the read-only node that has a single-node endpoint configured cannot automatically function as the new primary node during a failover.
-However, you can manually specify the read-only node as the new primary node.
-For more information, see Switch workloads from writer nodes to reader nodes.
+However, you can manually preform a switchover to specify the read-only node as the new primary node.
+For more information, see Perform a switchover.

-- Question: What is the maximum number of cluster endpoints that a cluster can have?
+- What is the maximum number of cluster endpoints that a cluster can have?

-Yes, you can modify the default cluster endpoint and the custom cluster endpoints.
+Yes, you can modify the settings of the default cluster endpoint and the custom cluster endpoints.
 For more information, see Modify a cluster endpoint.

-Yes, you can delete a cluster endpoint.
-However, you can delete only custom cluster endpoints, and you cannot delete the default cluster endpoint.
+Yes, you can delete only custom cluster endpoints.
+You cannot delete the default cluster endpoint.
 For more information, see Delete a custom cluster endpoint.